QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 plt.show()
 ```

-## Stationarity and Asymptotic Stability
+## Stationarity and asymptotic stability

+In Distribution Dynamics, stationarity and asymptotic stability ensure that a single long-term prediction remains valid over time.

 Notice that, in the figure above, the sequence $\{ \psi_t \}$ seems to be converging to a limiting distribution.